lanlin/nylas-php/README.md

 ## Contributing

-For more usage demos, please view the tests.
+For more usage demos, please view the tests.</br>
-Please feel free to use it and send me a pull request if you fix anything or add a feature, though. :)
+Please feel free to use it and send me a pull request if you fix anything or add a feature, though.</br>

 ## License